MartinoFabbro/citadel/content/Outposts.md

 While not as heavily fortified as Citadels, Temporary Outposts can be equipped with defensive measures such as turrets and shield generators to protect against minor incursions and provide a safe haven for players operating in hostile environments.

 **Types of Temporary Outposts**
-We have small outposts and large outposts, they will have different fitting grids, in order to build outposts you need to
+Initially, the game features two main types of outposts: small outposts and large outposts, each with different fitting grid sizes. (see [[Customization of Ships and Outposts (Fittings)]])

+Citadels and Outposts require dedicated construction platforms in space. see [[Building]] section for a more detailed description